Close Your Eyes (band): History

+Formation and first releases

 The band began in 2005 at Hardin–Simmons University in Abilene, where Shane Raymond and Brett Callaway met and started searching for other musicians to join them.
 After a short time, they recruited Andrew Rodriguez, Sonny Vega and David Fidler.
-In 2008, they released their self-titled EP independently and by November 2009, were signed to Victory Records to record their debut studio album.
+In 2008, they released their self-titled EP independently and by November 2009, were signed to Victory Records to record their debut studio album, We Will Overcome.

 In 2011, they played live two new songs from their upcoming album, Empty Hands and Heavy Hearts, which released on October 24, 2011, through Victory Records.
 The label released a series of video previews of the upcoming album in their YouTube account.

 Their song "Valleys" was the theme song for Total Nonstop Action Wrestling's 2011 Turning Point pay-per-view.
 A music video featuring TNA professional wrestler Jeff Hardy and centered around his redemption storyline has been released through the wrestling promotion's YouTube account.

+Departure of Shane Raymond and Line in the Sand

-On March 2, 2012, it was announced on the band's Facebook page that long-time vocalist Shane Raymond had left the band due to personal reasons.
+On March 2, 2012, it was announced on the band's Facebook page that long-time vocalist Shane Raymond had left the band for personal reasons.
 On May 17, 2012, Brett Callaway released a statement to Alternative Press announcing that Mikey Sawyer would be touring with the band as the new lead vocalist.
 Just two months later, on July 10, 2012, Close Your Eyes announced via its official Twitter account that they would be parting ways with Sawyer, as they felt he was not a good fit for the band.
 In November 2012, the band announced to their Facebook page that they had begun writing songs for their next album.
 On July 23, 2013, it was announced that the former vocalist of Blessed by a Broken Heart, Sam Ryder Robinson, would be joining the band as they began work on their upcoming album, Line in the Sand.

 Line in the Sand was released on October 29, 2013 on Victory Records.
 The band toured with Islander throughout the month of November in support of the release.
 Music videos for the songs "Frame and Glass" and "The End", along with a lyric video for "The End", have been produced in support of the release.
 On Record Store Day 2014, Close Your Eyes released Prepackaged Hope on a 7-inch vinyl.